krishnanlab/obnb/CONTRIBUTING.md

 # Contributing to nleval

-First and formost, we thank you for your interest in contributing to the `nleval` pacakge!
-We welcome any kinds of contribution, e.g.,
+First and foremost, we thank you for your interest in contributing to the `nleval` pacakge!
+We welcome any kind of contribution, e.g.,

 - New features
 - Bug fixes and new tests